Here Are 10 Photos From Australia That You Need To See Today

 Pray for Australia ????
 Toutes ces centaines de millions d’animaux et de végétaux morts par les flammes qu’aucun homme ne semble pouvoir maîtriser… ça me brise le cœur.
 Je trouve ce sauvetage tellement émouvant, j’vous jure à un moment j’ai les larmes qui sont montées. . . . . #pray #prayer #nature #animals #australia #prayforaustralia #australia #sydney #australie #bbb20 #anitta #sauvetage #justinbieber #prayforAustralia #incendie #koalasofinstagram #prayforhealing #hope #koalas #life #incendieaustralie #Australia #Australiafires #koala #Australianfires #love

-This video is a compilation of scenes of people doing whatever they can to rescue animals, including at least one individual who poured water from her water bottle onto a koala that was being burned alive.
-The caption, per a translation provided by Google Translate, reads, “All these hundreds of millions of animals and plants dead by the flames that no man seems to be able to control… it breaks my heart.
-I find this rescue so moving, I swear at one point I have tears that have risen.”
+This video is a compilation of scenes showing people doing whatever they can to rescue animals, including at least one individual who poured water from her water bottle onto a koala that was being burned alive.
+The translated caption reads:

+“All these hundreds of millions of animals and plants dead by the flames that no man seems able to control…it breaks my heart.
+I find this rescue so moving, I swear at one point I had tears in my eyes.”

 A Homeowner Tries To Wait It Out